VICI Properties Inc. (VICI) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for VICI Properties Inc. (VICI) is $37.42, which is $6.49 above the current market price.
-The public float for VICI is 1.01B, and currently, short sellers hold a 2.31% ratio of that float.
-The average trading volume of VICI on September 05, 2023 was 4.79M shares.
+The average price estimated by analysts for VICI is $37.42, which is $6.28 above than the current price.
+The public float for VICI is 1.01B, and at present, short sellers hold a 2.31% of that float.
+The average trading volume of VICI on September 11, 2023 was 4.86M shares.

 VICI’s Market Performance